tcdanielh/XR-B-CalHacks-AR-Workshop/README.md

+IMPORTANT: Before the workshop, please download Unity Hub and Unity version 2020.3 for this project, as it may take a long time to download and install Unity.

+We will be walking through Part 1 for the workshop.

 # Part 1: Building a Unity Game in Simulated AR

 ## Setting Up Your Project:
-Please download Unity Hub and Unity version 2020.3 for this project.

 Note that the assets used were tested on Unity 2020.3.17f1.
 It may work in other versions too.

 Download the ARFoundationSim.unitypackage from the repo above, and the SimEnvironments.unitypackage from Google Drive: https://drive.google.com/file/d/1MXVdZPYlaNiuzQ4f17C92cvFl_7bcSVe/view?usp=sharing

-PLEASE DOWNLOAD UNITY & SIMENVIRONMENTS.UNITYPACKAGE BEFOREHAND AS IT MAY TAKE A WHILE TO DOWNLOAD & IMPORT THESE PACKAGES.

 In Unity Hub create a new 3D Project.
 Import the ARFoundationSim.unitypackage and SimEnvironments.unitypackage using